-Under the UK General Data Protection Regulation, organisations have a duty to report certain types of personal data breaches to the relevant supervisory authority within 72 hours of becoming aware of the breach, where feasible.
+Under the UK General Data Protection Regulation, organisations have a duty to report certain types of personal data breaches to the Information Commissioner within 72 hours of becoming aware of the breach, where feasible.

-An updated Breaches of Law Policy was taken to the Pensions Committee in September 2020 following annual review.
+An updated Breaches of Law Policy was taken to the Pensions Committee in September 2021 following annual review.

-There were no breaches reported to the tPR or the ICO (the supervisory authority) during the year 2020/21.
+There were no breaches reported to tPR or the Information Commissioner during the year 2021/22.